Up to $20 million is to be spent on two anniversary rebuilds of schools in Flaxmere.

-Fourteen million will be spent on replacing the College's existing classrooms with 22 new "flexible learning spaces," while the project will include repairs to the school's hall and gymnasium.
+The package was announced by Minister of Education Hekia Parata yesterday at Flaxmere College, where $14.8m will be spent replacing classrooms with 22 new "flexible learning spaces" and repairs to the school's hall and gymnasium.

-"This is a big investment which I know will be welcomed by the local community, because both schools are currently in poor condition and have weathertightness issues," the Minister said.
+"This is a big investment which I know will be welcomed by the local community, because both schools are currently in poor condition and have weathertightness issues," the minister said.

 "These projects will see the creation of innovative learning environments, which support teachers and students to work together in different ways to enhance the learning experience.

-"We want all children to have the opportunity to excel at school, and providing the right physical environment is a big part of this.
+"We want all children to have the opportunity to excel at school, and providing the right physical environment is a big part of this."